lukezhangui/thoughts/a list of things to do.md

 - Write something.
 It's healthy to layout your thoughts.
 (3)
 - Talk to a friend or message a friend for only 5 minutes.
 Don't do anymore.
 - Learn about something you were good at before, age makes things better.
 (1)

-#Slack off at work (a.k.a Things to do to look like you are working very hard)
-- Go learn about another programming language, how about some Ruby?
-- All in the name of refactoring: take a piece of code and play with it on Codepen.
-  Make it the least browser compatible, futuristic piece of thing ever.
-- Go to talk kara about "styleguide"

 #Epics: Going to the moon in small steps.
 Big things are hard, so do them a bit at a time.
 > Get inspired.
 Go look at some awesome pictures, read up on some art courses, find something interesting and make sure it's HARD.